Jacob Kupin

 Council Member

-Council member focused on public health, infrastructure, and community engagement.
+Council member focused on civil rights, public safety, and community engagement.

 Specialty topics